 A slip and fall is considered a minor accident by many insurance companies.
-However, a fall can result in broken bones and traumatic injuries that prevent victims from returning to work or performing daily activities.
-When a fall occurs on someone else's property, the property owner may be held liable for the damages caused by the fall.
-Our Indianapolis slip and fall attorneys represent accident victims who have been injured in a slip and fall case.
+However, a fall can result in traumatic injuries that prevent victims from returning to work or performing daily activities, resulting in major changes, inconvenience, and often pain for the victims of said accidents.
+When a fall occurs on another person’s property, the property owner may be held liable for the damages caused by the fall.
+Our Indianapolis slip and fall attorneys represent accident victims who have been injured by a slip and fall.

 Call 1-800-265-9881 for a free consultation with one of our Indianapolis personal injury attorneys.
 Get the compensation you deserve because of a fall caused by the acts of a negligent property owner.

 A slip and fall accident can occur anywhere.
 Indiana’s premises liability laws cover falls on public property, residential property, and commercial property.
 However, common locations for slip and fall accidents include: